nicorithner/giphy_project/STORIES.md

 This app is an exercise to practice consuming an api from giphy.

+### Story 1

+When a visitor visits the home page

+- [] sees a welcome message
+- [] sees instructions
-When a visitor visits the home page sees a welcome message and a search bar with a title indicating to input the query in it.
+- [] sees a search bar with a title indicating to input the query in it.
+- [] When fills in the search bar with a query and clicks 'Submit', is redirected to 'search/index'

+### Story 2

-When the visitor presses submit gets redirected to a new page where a sample of 10 gifs matching the query are displayed
+After the visitor presses submit in the search form in the home page gets redirected to the index page In the 'search/index' page the visitor

+- [] Sees a sample of 10 gifs matching the query created

+### Story 3

-There is navigation bar on top with a link to the home page
+- [] There is navigation bar on top with a link to the home page